thelinuxkid/ubernear/README.md

     # Install development and testing dependecies.
 Pip doesn't seem
     # to handle extras_require yet: https://github.com/pypa/pip/issues/7.
     # So, use easy_install
-    # At this point, uberget will already be in easy-install.pth.
+    # At this point, ubernear will already be in easy-install.pth.
     # So easy_install will not attempt to download it

     # Depending on the cli you wish to run install the appropriate
     # dependencies as listed in setup.py.
 For example to run
-    # factual-import you would install the graph dependency
+    # factual-import you would install the mongo dependency
-    .virtual/bin/easy_install ubernear.uberget[mongo]
+    .virtual/bin/easy_install ubernear[mongo]

     # If you wish to install all the dependencies and run the
     # tests run
-    .virtual/bin/easy_install ubernear.uberget[test]
+    .virtual/bin/easy_install ubernear[test]